 Industries across the board have taken a hit during the COVID-19 pandemic.
-The fine art industry, much like the champagne industry, has not been spared.
+The fine art industry—much like the champagne industry and music festival industry, and sushi industry—has not been spared.
 With the economy still unstable, acquiring expensive pieces is not at the top of many collectors’ priorities, and as a result, fine art sales have tumbled.

 According to ArtNet, the fine art sold at auctions were less expensive in the first half of 2020 than in years prior.
 The average price fell 41.3% compared to 2019.